 This table provides descriptions and sources of variables used in our study.
-The following abbreviations are used: AE - Author's estimations, BO - BoardEx, CS - Compustat, CRSP - Center for Research in Security Prices, FB - Facebook.com, KF - Kenneth R. French's website, MS - Morningstar Direct, RP - RavenPack.
+The following abbreviations are used in this table: AE - Author's estimations, BO - BoardEx, CS - Compustat, CRSP - Center for Research in Security Prices, FB - Facebook.com, KF - Kenneth R. French's website, MS - Morningstar Direct, RP - RavenPack.

-Variables Variables Description Panel A: Portfolio Sorts Connected A fund-month-stock observation is added to the Connected/Connected Held portfolio if any of fund $i$ 's fund managers in period $t$ and a firm officer of stock $k$ in period $t$ are friends on the Facebook platform; otherwise, it is added to the nonconnected portfolio.
-Note: For reasons of distinguishability, we call the connected and nonconnected portfolio sorts "Connected Held" and "Nonconnected Held" in Tables VIII and IX, respectively.
-MS, CRSP, FB AllVisibilities A fund-month-stock observation is added to the AllVisibilitiesportfolio if any of fund $i$ 's fund man- agers in period $t$ and a firm officer of stock $k$ in period $t$ are friends on the Facebook platform- irrespective of the visibility of the connection be- tween the individuals.
-MS, CRSP, FB Visible A fund-month-stock observation is added to the Visible portfolio if any of fund $i$ 's fund managers in period $t$ and a firm officer of stock $k$ in period $t$ are friends on the Facebook platform, and the friendship is publicly observable through the fund manager's friends list.
-MS, CRSP, FB Invisible A fund-month-stock observation is added to the Invisible portfolio if any of fund $i$ 's fund managers in period $t$ and a firm officer of stock $k$ in pe- riod $t$ are friends on the Facebook platform, and the friendship is not publicly observable through the fund manager's friends list, but observable through the backlink of the firm officer's friends list.
+Variables Description Source Panel A: Portfolio Sorts Connected A fund-month-stock observation is added to the Connected portfolio if any of fund i 's fund managers in period t and a firm officer of stock k in period t are friends on the Facebook platform; otherwise, it is added to the Nonconnected portfolio.
+Note: For reasons of distinguishability, we call Connected and Nonconnected portfolio sorts "Connected Held" and "Nonconnected Held" in Tables VIII and IX, respectively.
+MS, CRSP, FB AllVisibilities A fund-month-stock observation is added to the $AllVisibilities$ portfolio if any of fund i 's fund managers in period t and a firm officer of stock k in period t are friends on the Facebook platform-irrespective of the visibility of the observed connection between the two individuals.
+MS, CRSP, FB Visible A fund-month-stock observation is added to the Visible portfolio if any of fund i 's fund managers in period t and a firm officer of stock k in period t are friends on the Facebook platform, and the friendship is publicly observable through the fund manager's friends list.
+MS, CRSP, FB Invisible A fund-month-stock observation is added to the Invisible portfolio if any of fund i 's fund managers in period t and a firm officer of stock k in period t are friends on the Facebook platform, and the friendship is not publicly observable through the fund manager's friends list, but observable through the backlink of the firm officer's friends list.
 MS, CRSP, FB